Law School?

 - Law School Admission Test preparation materials will be available soon via the WSU Library.

-Pre-Law Advisors
+Pre-Law Advising

 Keniahkiw “Kay Kay” Weso

-Academic Advisor in Political Science & Pre-Law Advisor
+Pre-Law Advisor & Academic Advisor in Political Science